sonelrubin/dynamics-365-contact-center/contact-center/implement/system-requirements-contact-center.md

 ## Allow access to websites

-If your organization uses a URL filter to block a category of websites or URLs, make sure that you allow the following websites as an exception for your users, so that they can access the Contact Center workspace app in the business portal:
+If your organization uses a URL filter to block a category of websites or URLs, make sure that you allow the following websites as an exception for your users.
+In this way, you ensure that those users can access the Contact Center workspace app in the business portal.

 - `https://ccaas-embed-prod.azureedge.net`
 - `https://*.communication.azure.com`